bansalmit02/DummyLibraryManagement/README.md

 **First create database and then run
 ```\i createtable```
-file for creating all the table in your psql database**
+file for creating all the table or shema in your psql database**

 **Following things are required before running this library management.**
 1. First create python3 virtual environment and activatae